thrackle-io/uint1024/docs/src/src/Uint512.sol/library.Uint512.md

 Calculates the sum of two uint512

+This method has been changed from the original Uint512 library: visibility changed from public to internal

 ```solidity
 function add512x512(uint256 a0, uint256 a1, uint256 b0, uint256 b1) internal pure returns (uint256 r0, uint256 r1);